colindaven/blast-example/README.md

 # Blast example

-A basic Blast pipeline using Nextflow.
+A practical application of the very basic Blast pipeline using Nextflow.
 Here a working SLURM example to blast against the nt database (you'll need to download nt separately).

+Use at your own risk etc, this is just a rough demo which might help you get things working on your SLURM cluster.

 [![Build Status](https://travis-ci.org/nextflow-io/blast-example.svg?branch=master)](https://travis-ci.org/nextflow-io/blast-example)